Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 Kill Sheet Calculation Steps, Formulas & Calculators

 Kill sheets are used to calculate the mud weight, mud quantities, and pumping times required to bring a well back to primary control after a gas kick.
-A description of how to complete kill sheets will be discussed through this article.
+A description of how to complete kill sheets will be discussed in this article.

 Importance of The Kill Sheets

-Kill sheets record information required to kill a kick in the well including mud pump rates, volumes, pressures, densities, and formation leak-off pressure.
-Some drills use computer programs and the collected information
+Kill sheets record information required to kill a kick in the well, including mud pump rates, volumes, pressures, densities, and formation leak-off pressure.
+Some drills use computer programs and the collected information for the calculations.
+Kill sheets can supply the following information to the driller:

-• Maximum shut-in annulus surface pressure (MAASP) for the original mud density
+• Maximum shut-in annulus surface pressure (MAASP) for the original mud density.

-• Required kill mud density
+• Required kill mud density.

-• Circulating pressures
+• Circulating pressures.

-• Time required for kill mud to get to the bit
+• Time required for kill mud to get to the bit.

 • Time required to fill the annulus.

+The MAASP information is important to use chokes to keep the surface annular pressure lower than this value.
 The driller also knows when the kill mud gets to the drill bit and starts to fill the annulus.
 As the annulus fills, because of the heavier kill mud, the MAASP reduces towards an eventual final MAASP.

 Steps Of Completing The Calculations Of Kill Sheets